Understanding Polyamorous Relationships

 Polyamorous relationships involve the practice of maintaining multiple consensual romantic and/or sexual relationships simultaneously.
 Unlike monogamy, where the emotional and sexual connection is exclusive between two partners, polyamory is founded on the belief that love and intimacy can be abundant.
 At its core, polyamory is based on the following principles:

-- Consensual Non-monogamy: Every participant is fully aware of and consents to the presence of multiple relationships.
+- Consensual Non-Monogamy: Every participant is fully aware of and consents to the presence of multiple relationships.

 - Transparent Communication: Open, honest dialogue is essential for negotiating boundaries, sharing feelings, and preventing misunderstandings.